WHAT TYPE OF INFORMATION DO WE COLLECT, AND HOW IS IT USED?

 We do not ever knowingly collect information from children under the age of 18, nor is this Site designed to provide any service to children under the age of 18.
 If you are under 18, please do not give us any personal information.
 If you have reason to believe that a child has provided personal information to us, please contact us at email@example.com and we will attempt to remove that information from our databases.

-CONSENT TO INTERNATIONAL DATA PROCESSING
+INTERNATIONAL DATA PROCESSING

 CONDITIONS OF USE